utkarshcmu/grafana.org/content/blog/2018-02-23-timeshift-ep35.md

 				<li>30+ speakers on <strong>Graphite, Prometheus, InfluxDB, Kubernetes, IoT</strong> and more</li>
 				<li>Breakfast, lunch and snacks both days</li>
 				<li>After conference party with dinner and drinks</li>
-				<li>Admission to the Grafana 5 launch party following the after conference party</li>
+				<li>Admission to the after conference party AND the official Grafana 5 launch party</li>
 				<li>Friends for life!</li>
 			</ul>
 		<p>